-Discover everything you need to know to make your mark as a Scrum Product Owner.
+Discover everything you need to know to make your mark in the Scrum Product Owner role.

 As a Scrum Product Owner, you get to make the world a better place, one customer at a time.